Anywhererealestate/bspk-demo/src/docs/intro.md

 ### Versioning

-The packages are versioned use [semantic release](https://github.com/semantic-release/semantic-release) on Gitlab's CICD pipelines and are available on Artifactory.
+The packages are versioned using [semantic release](https://github.com/semantic-release/semantic-release) on GitHub's CICD pipelines and are available on NPM.

 <!--- Copyright 2025 Anywhere Real Estate - CC BY 4.0 -->